Chacchoben Mayan Ruins-Southern Quintana Roo

 How do you get to Chacchoben ruins?

 Getting to Chacchoben Ruins.
 Off of the 307 Highway take 293 (about 3km) toward Merida.
 Just past the very small town of Lazaro Cardenas are the ruins on your left.
-There is a town of Chacchoben where the name for this ruins came from.
+There is a town of Chacchoben where the name for these ruins came from.
 Do not follow signs from 307 to the town of Chacchoben, look for the Ruins sign.

 Guides are available like many Mayan ruin sites.
 Prices are usually around 500 pesos or $50USD and bargained from there.
 This makes sense for a large group but is very pricey for only a few people.
 On a slow day and with a small group you should be able to get a much better deal.
 Remember 500 pesos is a good wage to make for one day in Mexico.